BLOODY MARY COCKTAIL WITH BACON INFUSED VODKA

 MONKVALLEY: Memories and thoughts about food and a life lived in the Loire Valley, France

-In Nigel Slater’s introduction to the Pork Pie in his article for Guardian he observes:- “it has never really occurred to me to make my own pork pie.
-I mean, … Continue Reading →
+In Nigel Slater’s introduction to his Pork Pie article for Guardian he observes:- “it has never really occurred to me to make my own pork pie.
+I mean, why would … Continue Reading →

 Seriously meaty, these delectable sausages go down a treat with Rick Steins refreshingly light salad.
 Serve it as a light main course.
 INGREDIENTS 4 Toulouse sausage Flaked sea salt ground … Continue Reading →